MGoldstein18/learningPython/README.md

 ### classes.py
 2 python classes - students and grades - to track students in an imaginary school and a patient's medical information class

+### files.py
+a CodeCademy challenge opening, creating and using CSV and JSON file